AndroidModLoader/JPatch/README.md

  **Since v1.1.1**
  - Dont burn player that are driving burning BMX
- - A fix for possible crash from GetCompositeMatrix (may be useless)
+ - A fix for possible crash from GetCompositeMatrix (might be useless)
  - Cinematic camera when double tapping the camera mode switch button
  - MTA: Increase intensity of vehicle tail light corona
  - MTA: Disable setting the occupied's vehicles health to 75.0f when a burning ped enters it